PeteHaitch/methtuple/README.md

 A full list of options is available by running `methtuple --help`:

 ```
-usage: methtuple [options] <in.bam>
+usage: methtuple [options] <in.bam>|<in.sam>
 Please run 'methtuple -h' for a full list of options.

 Extract methylation patterns at m-tuples of methylation loci from the aligned
 reads of a bisulfite-sequencing experiment.
-Currently only supports BAM files
+Currently only supports SAM/BAM files
 created with Bismark.

 Input options:
   --aligner {Bismark,Bismark_old}
-                        The aligner used to generate the BAM file.
+                        The aligner used to generate the SAM/BAM file.
 Bismark_old
                         refers to Bismark version < 0.8.3 (default: Bismark)
   --Phred64             Quality scores are encoded as Phred64 rather than
                         Phred33 (default: False)